Poisson approximations on the free Wigner chaos: Semicircular and centered free Poisson distributions

 Note that both $S(0,t)$ and $P(\lambda)$ are compactly supported, and therefore are uniquely determined by their moments (by the Weierstrass theorem).
-Definition \ref{D:Z}-(ii) is taken from \cite[Definition 12.12]{nicaspeicher}.
-The choice of the denomination ``free Poisson'' comes from the following two facts: (1) $P(\lambda)$ can be obtained as the limit of the free convolution of Bernoulli distributions (see \cite[Proposition 12.11]{nicaspeicher}), and (2) the classical Poisson distribution of parameter $\lambda $ has (classical) cumulants all equal to $\lambda$ (see e.g. \cite[Section 3.3]{PecTaq}).
-As recalled in the Introduction, the free Poisson law is also called the ``Marchenko-Pastur distribution''.
+Definition~\ref{DZ}(ii) is taken from \cite{nicaspeicher}, Definition 12.12.
+As discussed in the \hyperref[sec1]{Introduction}, the choice of the denomination ``free Poisson'' comes from the following two facts: (1) $P(\lambda)$ can be obtained as the limit of the free convolution of Bernoulli distributions (see~\cite{nicaspeicher}, Proposition 12.11), and (2) the classical Poisson distribution of parameter $\lambda$ has (classical) cumulants all equal to $\lambda$ (see, e.g.,~\cite{PecTaq}, Section 3.3).
+As already pointed out, the free Poisson law is also called the ``Marchenko--Pastur distribution.''

 The following statement contains a characterization of the moments of $Z(\lambda)$, and shows that, when $\lambda$ is integer, then $Z(\lambda)$ is the free equivalent of a classical centered $\chi^2$ random variable with $\lambda$ degrees of freedom.
-This last fact could alternatively be deduced from \cite[Proposition 12.13]{nicaspeicher}, but here we prefer to provide a self-contained argument.
+This last fact could alternatively be deduced from~\cite{nicaspeicher}, Proposition 12.13, but here we prefer to provide a self-contained argument.